lloydchang/AndreiBalan-dev-Textifyr/README.md

 Modify your secret API token in secret.json if you require so.

 ### Ensure FFmpeg and ImageMagick are installed and accessible:
+### Ensure you have fonts available in server/fonts.
+I am not able to share them here as the fonts are licensed.
+### Edit your code in client/src/components/SelectText.tsx accordingly to what fonts you are using.

 **For Linux - Ubuntu:**